Nehaadnekar/File-Sharing-App-MINI-PROJECT/README.md

 # Demo

-Presenting a recorded demo of EasyShare, click the link below (an access to google Drive) :
+Presenting a recorded demo of EasyShare, click on the link below (an access to google Drive) :

  https://drive.google.com/file/d/1r3tKuF3PZufiYAevt6tfHYJCLCoFraBo/view?usp=sharing